1rishuraj/T3/Capstone/README.md

 **The New Pulse of Web3 Crowdfunding**

-PulseRaise is a Solana-based, campaign-driven fundraising protocol that enables creators, DAOs, and communities to launch on-chain fundraising campaigns and receive donations directly through Solana wallets.
+PulseRaise is a Solana-based fundraising protocol that lets creators and DAOs launch transparent, on-chain campaigns.
+By leveraging Program Derived Addresses (PDAs), it removes traditional intermediaries to offer permissionless global donations and creator-controlled withdrawals.

-By leveraging Solana's speed and Program Derived Addresses (PDAs), PulseRaise removes traditional crowdfunding intermediaries.
-It provides transparent, real-time visibility into capital flows, permissionless global donations, and creator-controlled withdrawals
+Unlike standard crowdfunding, PulseRaise features native yield generation.
+Through seamless integration with the Jito Stake Pool🪙, donated SOL is automatically converted into JitoSOL Liquid Staking Tokens (LSTs)—allowing campaigns to passively earn staking yield and maximize capital efficiency while active.

 Deployed on Devnet [Here](pulseraise.vercel.app)